Summer Is For Adventures

 After the event, see the ponies on parade followed by a carnival with plenty of attractions.
 If you want, you can even buy one of the baby foals.
 Remember when you wanted a pony as a child?
 Now you can have your very own.
 Just remember to buy a shovel. 😉

-This is one of my favorite events on my list, darlings because it’s in my beloved Chicago!
+This is one of my favorite events on my list because it’s in my beloved Chicago!

 This event is great for all ages and nobody will go home hungry.
-Remember to pack sunscreen and water.
+Remember to pack sunscreen and water when you go to your designated pop-up.
 Don’t get beat by the Chicago heat!

-See more about the Taste of Chicago HERE.
+See more about the Taste of Chicago To-Go, HERE.

 There is Always Next Year